omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

     $ cd ~/public/coffee-script
     $ coffee --compile --output lib/ src/

 The above command will compile all `src/*.coffee` files to `lib/*.js`.
 While working on your application you may have different directories from the ones used above, but for the sake of this example we will assume `src` and `lib`.
+Caveat: None of the compiled files will be executable and none will have shebangs.

 Let's move on.
 Create our compile task inside a new `Cakefile` under our project's main directory: